Information-theoretic lower bounds for distributed function computation

 \subsubsection{Sums of independent r.v.'s with bounded third moments}

 It is known that random variables with log-concave distributions have bounded moments of any order.
 Under a much weaker assumption that the local observations $W_v$, $v \in \cV$ have bounded third moments, we can prove the following result. \begin{corollary} Consider the problem of computing the linear function in \eqref{eq:lin_func}, where the $W_v$'s are independent zero-mean r.v.'s with variances at least $1$ and with third moments bounded by $B$, and the coefficients $a_v$ satisfy the constraint $K_1 \le |a_v| \le K_2$ for some $K_1,K_2 > 0$.
-There exists an absolute constant $c > 0$, such that, for any $\eps,\delta$ satisfying the condition
+Then for $\eps\ge 0$ and $\delta \in(0,1/2]$,